andcut/snakecult-site/content/about.md

 - **Gender Dynamics**: Women's cognitive advancements played a decisive role in shaping early human cultural frameworks.
 - **Mental Health**: Disorders such as schizophrenia could reflect evolutionary trade-offs linked to our recent cognitive transformation.

-Crucially, this research positions humanity’s spiritual impulse not as something contrary to biology, but deeply rooted within it.
+Crucially, this research positions humanity's spiritual impulse not as something contrary to biology, but deeply rooted within it.
 Our consciousness—and our persistent drive to understand it—are both evolutionary innovations.

 ## About Snakecult.net